noveva/video-scroll/README.md

 - video.js: responsible for all the functionality, don't forget to link your video to that file.
 - video.css: created to enable you choose one of the two modes how to display the video: as a background-video or a the user might choose to customize it himself.

-And here comes the link to a [live demo](http://plugin.nataliasoloveva.com "Bouncing ball madness")